StanfordVL/taskonomy/taskbank/README.md

 </div>

 ### Evaluation: How good are these networks?
 For a complete discussion on the evaluation of the networks, please see the [paper](http://taskonomy.vision/).
-To give a quick overall idea, the table below shows the proportion (%) of a hold-out test set for which the trained networks in the task bank were able to beat average estimator (avg), i.e. the best statistically informed guess, and a network trained on random nonlinear projections (Gaussian representation - `rand`).
-The numbers denote the good quality of the networks.
+To give a quick overall idea, the table below shows the proportion (%) of a hold-out test set for which the networks in the task bank were able to beat average estimator (`avg`), i.e. the best statistically informed guess, and a network trained on random nonlinear projections (Gaussian representation - `rand`).
+The numbers denote the good quality of the networks statistically.
 Qualititave results run frame-by-frame on a YouTube video can be examined [here](https://taskonomy.vision/#models).

 <div align="center">
   <img src="assets/losses.png" width="500px"  />